Dani López (footballer, born 1983)

-Daniel 'Dani' López Menéndez (born 7 October 1983) is a Spanish former footballer who played as a left back, and is the sporting director of UP Langreo.
+Daniel 'Dani' López Menéndez (born 7 October 1983) is a Spanish former footballer who played as a left-back, currently sporting director of UP Langreo.

 Playing career

 Born in Oviedo, Asturias, López appeared in 150 Segunda División matches over five seasons.
 He represented in the competition UD Salamanca (two years), UD Las Palmas (two) and CD Numancia.

-López retired in 2019 at the age of 35, after spending the later part of his career in the lower leagues and in his native region.
-He also played one year in the Greek Football League, with Iraklis Thessaloniki FC.
+López retired in 2019 at the age of 35 after spending the later part of his career in the lower leagues and in his native region.
+He also played one year in the Greek Football League with Iraklis FC.

 Post-retirement

 After retiring, López became his last club UP Langreo's director of football.

 Personal life

 López's older brother, José Alberto, was involved in the sport as a manager, and spent most of his career with Sporting de Gijón.